If there is one thing that all cancer patients have in common, it’s questions.

 How is chemotherapy used?

 Sometimes, chemotherapy is used as the only cancer treatment.
-But more often, you will get chemotherapy along with surgery, radiation therapy, or biological therapy
+But more often, you will get chemotherapy along with surgery, radiation therapy, or biological therapy.
+Chemotherapy can:

 - Make a tumor smaller before surgery or radiation therapy.
 This is called neo-adjuvant chemotherapy.

 - Destroy cancer cells that may remain after surgery or radiation therapy.
 This is called adjuvant chemotherapy.

 - Help radiation therapy and biological therapy work better.

 - Destroy cancer cells that have come back (recurrent cancer) or spread to other parts of your body (metastatic cancer).